Consortium for the Humanities and the Arts (CHASE)

 1. Choose your PhD degree.
 You must apply for a PhD in the Arts and Humanities to be eligible for the scholarship.
 See our PhD degrees.

 2. Make contact with your potential supervisor to discuss your research area.
 See our guide on finding a supervisor.

 4. Indicate on your academic application form that you intend to apply for a CHASE scholarship.

 5. If your application to study at Sussex is approved, we will send you a link to an online application form for the CHASE scholarship.

-If you are shortlisted, you'll be invited to an interview in February, and if you are successful you'll be notified by early April.
+If you are shortlisted, you'll be invited to an interview in February, and if you are successful you'll be notified by the end of April.